ajai-cr7/ajai-cr7/README.md

-Hi there, most beautiful thing a human can do is learning !
+Hi there,:smiley:, most beautiful thing a human can do is learning !:green_heart: